Armaan Kohli

-Armaan Kohli (born 23 March 1972) is an Indian actor.
-He is the son of film director Rajkumar Kohli and actress Nishi.He is most known for his role in Jaani Dushman.
+Armaan Kohli is a former Indian actor.
+He is the son of film director Rajkumar Kohli and actress Nishi, and is most known for his role in Jaani Dushman.

 Early life and education

 Kohli was born to film director Rajkumar Kohli and actress Nishi.
 He studied at Our Lady of Perpetual Succour High School in Chembur until he dropped out in Class IX.
 Kohli appeared as a child artist in two films directed by his father: Badle Ki Aag (1982) and Raaj Tilak (1984).

 Career

 Armaan made his debut as a leading actor in his father's 1992 film Virodhi.
-He was set to star in Deewana opposite the late actress Divya Bharti, but walked out of the film after completing the first shooting schedule and later Shah Rukh Khan was penciled in as his replacement, and Deewana became a blockbuster.
+He was set to star in Deewana opposite the late actress Divya Bharti, but walked out of the film after completing the first shooting schedule and later Shah Rukh Khan was penciled in as his replacement.
 Kohli was also considered for the lead role for Baazigar, but that role too eventually went to Shah Rukh Khan.
 Similarly, he opted out of Dilwale Dulhania Le Jayenge and his role was eventually played by Parmeet Sethi.

 Kohli starred in several other films in the 1990s including Dushman Zamana (1992), Anaam (1993) and Aulad Ke Dushman which failed at the box office.
-His father tried to revive his career with the 1997 film Qahar (1997) where he co-starred with Sunny Deol and Sunil Shetty, which was a commercial failure.
+His father tried to revive his career with the 1997 film Qahar (1997) where he co-starred with Sunny Deol and Sunil Shetty, which was a modest commercially successful due to good collections in tier 2 tier 3, tier 4 cities and small villages but its modest success still failed to revive the career of Armaan Kohli.

 After a five-year hiatus, he returned with the multi-starrer Jaani Dushman: Ek Anokhi Kahani which also failed to do well.
 In this film he was reintroduced with a new name 'Munish Kohli', and carried on with this name in subsequent films.

 In September 2013, he joined the reality television series Bigg Boss 7 as a contestant.
-On 16 December 2013, Kohli was arrested for alleged physical abuse with his co-participant, Sofia Hayat during the show.
-He was released on bail next day.

 Kohli made another comeback to Bollywood after 12 years, playing a negative role in the Rajshri Productions Salman Khan starrer Prem Ratan Dhan Payo which released on 12 November 2015.